nate10j/rogur-io/DEVELOPMENT.md

 - node js

 ## Getting started
-To first get started, fork this repository and clone it onto your computer
+To first get started, fork this repository and clone it onto your computer.
+If you are a collaborator, you don't have to fork this repository, and you can just simply clone it.

 ```bash
 git clone https://github.com/<username>/rush-hour-web.git